LAM 3D PRINTERS (16 products)

 LAM

-Liquid additive manufacturing (LAM) works with liquid or high-viscosity materials, such as silicone.
+Liquid additive manufacturing (LAM) works with liquid or high-viscosity materials, such as silicone, clay, concrete, or ceramic.
 This technology allows intricate parts with diverse properties to be manufactured quickly and accurately.

 Sort by: